TYPE DESIGN INFORMATION PAGE last updated on Thu Mar 23 10:46:23 EDT 2023

 In 1996, the American Greetings Corporation company issued a number of mostly script and blackletter fonts, whose names all start with CAC.
 These can now be found on many font archives.
 A partial list: CACCamelot, CACChampagne, CACFuturaCasual, CACFuturaCasualBold, CACFuturaCasualBoldItalic, CACFuturaCasualMedItalic, CACKrazyLegs, CACKrazyLegsBold, CACLaskoCondensed, CACLaskoEvenWeight, CACLeslie, CACLogoAlternate, CACMoose, CACNormHeavy, CACOneSeventy, CACPinafore, CACSaxonBold, CACShishoniBrush, CACValiant, Care-Bear-Family, ShishoniBrush.

-Six of the CAC fonts were designed and produced by graphic designer and Vietnam veteran Courtney Kent Rhodes from Westlake, OH, who worked for AGC from 1988 until 2003.
+Six of the CAC fonts were designed and produced by graphic designer and Vietnam veteran Courtney Kent Rhodes (b.
+1949, Rochester, IN) from Westlake, OH, who worked for AGC from 1988 until 2003.
 He is a graduate of Indiana University, class of 1977, and is principal of Courtney Rhodes Design since 1980.